-This December Ordrupgaard will be laying the foundation for a new underground extension designed by the famous Norwegian architects Snöhetta.
-Himmelhaven is intended to safeguard the museums valuable French collection.
+This December Ordrupgaard will be laying the foundation for a new underground extension designed by the famous Norwegian architects Snøhetta.
+The entire museum will be closed during the construction process, but the park will remain open.
+The new extension Himmelhaven is intended to safeguard the museums valuable French collection.

 With the addition of the Zaha Hadid extension in 2005 Ordrupgaard got the opportunity to hold large international special exhibitions like Van Gogh, Gauguin, Bernard.
-The Drama in Arles (2014) and Scandinavia’s biggest Monet exhibition in 2016.
+Friction of Ideas (2014) and Scandinavia’s biggest Monet exhibition in 2016.
 In 2017 Ordrupgaard will expand again – this time to optimize the safekeeping of the museums valuable collection of impressionist artworks.

 Safeguarding the collection

 The goal with Himmelhaven is to give Ordrupgaard’s French collection the optimal conditions so the museum can exhibit the fragile pastelles by Edgar Degas – amongst others – that at the moment cannot be experienced by the public.
 With the construction of Himmelhaven Ordrupgaard wishes to give its visitors a better experience of the permanent collection, which contains works by Monet, Manet, Gauguin, Renoir, Courbet, Morisot and many others.

 The Norwegian architects Snøhetta were founded in Oslo in 1987 and have since then recieved several prizes for their innovative building projects such as the Oslo Opera House, the Alexandria library and the memorial for the World Trade Center in New York.
 Like Zaha Hadid’s extension to Ordrupgaard was the first of its kind in Northern Europe, Himmelhaven will also be Snøhetta’s first project in Denmark.